'Boys of Winter' bond over softball

 It was Tom Ortwein’s idea to try to get a group of older players together.
 He’d played on local senior softball teams for men 65, 70 and 75 and up and had found himself surrounded by players a lot younger than he was.

-He decided to call around to gauge interest among his fellow octogenarians for a more relaxed game and "I was surprised at the response," he said Monday.
+He decided to call around to gauge interest among his fellow octogenarians for a more relaxed game.

 So three years ago, interested players started getting together on the Miss Venice Fast Pitch diamond at Wellfield Park on Mondays, Wednesdays and Fridays to play a five-inning game.